Table of Contents

 - Talking to Your Teen about HIV

 The average teenager feels as if she or he could not possibly get HIV.
 Most believe that HIV only happens to other people.
-However, many teens are getting infected and are now living with HIV (HIV+).
-All teens need to take HIV seriously, get educated, and be tested if they have sex or use drugs.
+However, teens represent a growing share of people getting and living with HIV (HIV+) worldwide.
+In 2015, almost two million teens ages 10 to 19 were living with HIV.
+That same year, an estimated quarter of a million adolescents ages 15 to 19 who had been HIV-negative acquired the virus.
+It is important that all teens take HIV seriously, get educated, and be tested if they have sex or use drugs.

 Teens and young adults make up the largest number of HIV cases reported in recent years.
 Globally, UNAIDS estimates that a young woman is newly infected with HIV every minute.
 Young women account for more than six in ten young people living with HIV worldwide.
 In many countries, girls and young women have few or no privileges in the economic and social structures of their communities.
 As a result, they often have less access to HIV testing and treatment as well as to prevention measures, such as condoms and negotiating for safer sex .
 Moreover, less than a third of young women worldwide have correct and thorough knowledge about HIV.